-Permutations and the arrangement of the members of a set.
-Examples of this include the lunch line and the order of the rides at Disney that you want to ride on.
+Permutations are the arrangement of the members of a set.
+Examples of this include the lunch line and the order of the rides at Dinseyland that you want to ride on.
 On the other hand, combinations are selections of unordered members of a set.
 Examples of this would include your English class, the coins in your wallet, and everyone in this room.
-The difference is that order matters in the case of permutations and order does not matter in the case combinations.
+The difference is that order matters in the case of permutations and order does not matter in the case of combinations.
 Identify the following groups as permutations, or combinations.

 - 1. The set of notes in Twinkle Twinkle Little Star.

-- 2. Basketball players on a court.
+- 2. Basketball players on a court

-- 3. A locket combination.
+- 3. A locker combination

 - 4. The winning lottery ticket.

-- 5. A group of 3 lecturers from your fantastic group of lecturers.
+- 5. A group of 3 lecturers from your fantastic group of lecturers